OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 - This tutorial was designed for use in a hands-on tutorial session but can also be worked through at home using the online resources.
 You will become familiar with some of the basic functionalities of OpenMS/TOPP, TOPPView, as well as KNIME and learn how to use a selection of TOPP tools used in the tutorial workflows.

-- If you are attending the tutorial and received a USB stick, all sample data referenced in this tutorial can be found in the {path}`C:,Example_Data`
-`C: / Example_Data` folder, on the USB stick, or released online on our GitHub repository `OpenMS/Tutorials`.
+- If you are attending the tutorial and received a USB stick, all sample data referenced in this tutorial can be found in the {path}`C:,Example_Data` folder, on the USB stick, or released online on our GitHub repository {path}`OpenMS,Tutorials`.

 ## Getting Started